 That’s where flossing comes in.
-But what would you think if Dr. Manson told you that there was an alternative?
+But what would you think if our team told you that there was an alternative?
 Because there is.
-At Manson Dentistry, we encourage our patients (who hate flossing) to invest in something called a water flosser.
+At Manson & Chi Dentistry, we encourage our patients (who hate flossing) to invest in something called a water flosser.

 How Water Flossing Works